Kim Wexler: Season 2

 Jimmy is reluctant to take the job at Davis & Main, and hides away at a luxury hotel using an assumed name and stolen credit card.
 Kim tracks him down and tries to convince him to take the job.
 Instead, Jimmy brings her in on a con, convincing another hotel patron to pay for an expensive bottle of tequila.
 The con is a success, and they spend the night together; Kim keeps the elaborate bottle stopper as a memento.

 Jimmy accepts the Davis & Main job and works with Kim on the Sandpiper lawsuit.
-Jimmy skirts the law into soliciting Sandpiper residents to become plaintiffs, creating the potential for damage to Davis & Main's reputation among its more conservative clients.
+Jimmy skirts the law when soliciting Sandpiper residents to become plaintiffs, creating the potential for damage to Davis & Main's reputation among its more conservative clients.
 Later, he prepares a television advertisement to attract more plaintiffs, and airs it without getting the approval of his D&M superiors.
 Kim covers for him at HHM, staining her reputation even further.
-Jimmy offers to quit Davis & Main if it would help restore Kim's stature, but she insists she reclaim her standing at the firm on her own.
+Jimmy offers to quit Davis & Main to restore Kim's stature, but she insists on reclaiming it on her own.
 Kim works her law school and professional contacts in the hopes of obtaining a major new client for HHM, and succeeds in convincing a large regional bank, Mesa Verde, to retain HHM as outside counsel.
 Howard is happy to have the business, but denies Kim credit.
 Reduced to meaningless work such as arguing unwinnable motions in court, Kim's courtroom proficiency draws the attention of Richard Schweikart, a partner at Schweikart & Cokely (S&C).
-Schweikart tells Kim HHM is not appreciative of her talents and offers her a position at his firm.
+Schweikart offers her a position at his firm.
 Kim considers the offer while sitting at a bar, and begins talking to a man she recognizes as a potential mark.
 She calls Jimmy to join her, and they successfully complete another con, followed by another night together.

-Kim decides to leave HHM and establish her own solo practice, with Jimmy forming a solo practice in the same office so they can share expenses.
-Kim tries to bring Mesa Verde with her, and appears to succeed, but Chuck wins them back to HHM.
-Knowing that Kim wants Mesa Verde, Jimmy tampers with important documents in one of Chuck's filings on the bank's behalf.
-Inconsistencies in the documents at a state banking board meeting call Chuck's competence into question.
+Kim decides to leave HHM and establish a solo practice, with Jimmy forming a solo practice in the same office so they can share expenses.
+Kim appears to succeed at bringing Mesa Verde with her, but Chuck wins them back to HHM.
+Jimmy tampers with important documents in one of Chuck's Mesa Verde filings.
+Inconsistencies in the documents during a state banking board meeting call Chuck's competence into question.
 Mesa Verde signs on with Kim, and Chuck becomes obsessed with proving Jimmy's sabotage.
 Kim infers Jimmy's guilt, and tells him that if there is any evidence, Chuck will find it.
 Jimmy realizes the clerk at the copy store where he altered the documents can identify him, so he goes to the store to buy the clerk's silence.